Extinction Level Event (Dark Angel album)

 Extinction Level Event is the fifth studio album by the American thrash metal band Dark Angel, released on September 5, 2025 on Reversed Records.
-It is the band's first studio album since 1991's Time Does Not Heal, and their first since 1985's We Have Arrived not to be released on Relativity Records (or its subsidiary label Combat).
+It is the band's first studio album since 1991's Time Does Not Heal.

-Extinction Level Event is also Dark Angel's first release with rhythm guitarist Laura Christine (who is drummer Gene Hoglan's wife), following the death of Jim Durkin in 2023, to whom the album is dedicated to.
+Extinction Level Event is also Dark Angel's first release with rhythm guitarist Laura Christine (who is drummer Gene Hoglan's wife), following the death of Jim Durkin in 2023, to whom the album is dedicated.
 Durkin receives posthumous songwriting credits for some of the album's songs, including the title track, as they were written prior to his death.

 Background and production

 The album's origins date to 1992, when Dark Angel began writing and recording demos for their fifth studio album under the title Atrocity Exhibition.
 However, the album was left unfinished and abandoned when the band broke up in September of that year.
 By the late 1990s, Dark Angel had received numerous offers to reunite, the most lucrative coming from a headlining European tour in 1999 with Ancient Rites that was scrapped for logistical reasons.
 The band officially reformed in 2002 for a series of shows, one of which saw Dark Angel open for Kreator and Destruction; the lineup for this reunion featured guitarists Eric Meyer and Jim Durkin, drummer Gene Hoglan, vocalist Ron Rinehart and bassist Danyael Williams.
 Plans were made to embark on the "Darkness Returns" tour during the summer of 2003, with a possible new album to follow, the former of which was cancelled due to Rinehart suffering a severe spinal injury in an accident.
 This resulted in the band's second disbandment.

 Dark Angel announced their second reunion in October 2013, this time featuring the Leave Scars lineup.
 In November of the following year, Hoglan revealed that he and Durkin were working on "super awesome and super aggressive" material for a new album.
 In a February 2017 interview with KNAC.com, Hoglan confirmed that he had "five or six songs ready to go" and described the new material as "the youthful energy and aggression of Darkness Descends with a little bit of what we were doing with Time Does Not Heal and some cool-ass Leave Scars thrown in."